-If children are to read and write easily, they need the code and they need to practice.
-Where will they find time to practice?
+If children are to read and write easily, they need the code; and they need to practice the code.
+Where will they find time if not in your class?

 There are children who can read by the time that they are five years old when they are taught using Orton methods.

-There are 45 printable worksheet downloads on this page that you can use with any phonics or alphabet system.
+There are 44 printable worksheet downloads on this page that you can use with any phonics or alphabet system.
 If you're not using an Orton based system, you may want to use the phonogram videos at the bottom of this page.

-As per the note above, you can also save these to an account for your children to have them practice while using a computer.
+As per the note above, you can also save these to a file for your children to have them practice while using a computer.
 They love being able to choose their own colors and fonts.
-After the work is done, you can still print it if you'd like.
+After the work is done, you are still able to print it if you'd like.

 1. The first two phonics downloads on this page cover the 72 Orton phonograms which include the 26 alphabetical letters..

 Some of these downloads have 3 to 12 pages.

 2. Jump down to our worksheets with Phonics practice below.
 We also have phonics videos in the left column and at some of these links:

 Alphabet Worksheets - Tracing and copying.

 Alphabet flash cards - Video names the 26 letters of the alphabet and shows both capitals and lower case letters.